Pilot Supports Postpartum Health in Black Moms

 Black mother holds up her infant; both wear big smiles

-Mom’s Heart Matters builds on the work of two Liberty Regional nurses: Heather Daniels and Sandy Wells.
-The program seeks to build a safety net for postpartum moms by connecting and coordinating care across a number of areas, including:
+The program combats the disproportionately high rates of disease and death among Black mothers with high blood pressure.
+It builds on the work of two Liberty Regional nurses, Heather Daniels and Sandy Wells, and seeks to create a safety net for postpartum moms by connecting and coordinating care across a number of areas, including:

 • cardiovascular health